check24-scholarships/check24-betting-challenge/README.md

 On every click there should pop up additional 10 users on the specific positions.
 If there are no users on the next "page", the button should be hidden.

+### Betting

+Betting is enabled until the game starts.
+Once the game starts, the user should not be able to bet on the game anymore.

+There is only one thing the user can bet on: the result of the game.
+The user should be able to bet on the result of the game by entering the number of goals for the home team and the number of goals for the away team.

 ### Real-time updates

 It's quite important to note that the European Championship 2024 is a big event and the application should be able to handle a lot of users.
 Users should have the feeling that your application can provide near-to-real-time updates of the standings.